reszelaz/tango-dynattrs/README.md

 # Project to reproduce Sardana issue with highly dynamic attributes

+Code is authored by Henrik Enquist from MAXIV

 To repduce the issue:

-1.create the necessary elements in the Tango DB:
+1. Create the necessary elements in the Tango DB:
 ```
 tango_admin --add-server BuggyDS/test BuggyDS test/buggyds/1
 tango_admin --add-server BuggyDS/test BuggyDS test/buggyds/2